opendcs/opendcs/docs/source/lrgs-userguide.rst

 -  **LRGS Status**: “OK” means that the system is receiving current data from one of its interfaces.
--  **Primary Downlink Status**: States the name of the primary downlink (e.g. DOMSAT or DRGS) and the status on that link.
+-  **Primary Downlink Status**: States the name of the primary downlink (e.g. HRIT or DRGS) and the status on that link.
 -  **Primary Quality Last Hour**: This is a measure of good vs. parity error messages.
 -  **Aggregate Quality Last Hour**: This is also a measure of good vs.